Inspro-io/diligent-cedar-46432/src/pages/index.md

         media_position: left
         media_width: sixty
       - title: "\U0001F4C8 Real-Time Stats"
-        content: >-
+        content: >
-          With YourGoal you will be more productive and organized.
-Overcome procrastination and achieve your goals.
+          Ektora helps you monitor your growth and determine which strategy brings you the most followers and likes.
         actions:
           - label: Learn More
             url: /thank-you